julienmichel/azure-cosmosdb-workshop-optimisations/lab1.md

 ![Cosmos DB database](https://user-images.githubusercontent.com/11271493/73177338-10c6cb80-410f-11ea-80ab-62116643ca07.png)

 4. Have a look to the SQL Database schema to create containers (with default throughput : 400 RUs) according to the existing tables:
     - Orders
     - OrderDetails
     - Category
     - User
     - Events
     - Item
     - ItemAggregate
     - CartItem

+  > **Tips**: The creation of the can be achieved

 5. Now we need to upload data from the existing SQL Server database, go to Lab 2